- Induction Day

 - Annual Symposium (Aberdeen, King's College Conference Centre, 11-12 June 2017)

 Click on each heading above to see more details about each training component.
-Find here an updated calendar of all EASTBIO training activities in 2016-2017.
+Find here the calendar of all EASTBIO training activities in 2016-2017.

-All Year 1 students must finalise their training plans by filling in the online EASTBIO Training Plan & Record form by the 17 October 2016.
-Further details will be circulated to all first year students by EASTBIO at the Induction Day.
+All Year 1 students must finalise their training plans by filling in the online EASTBIO Training Plan & Record form by the 16 October of Year 1.
+Further details will be circulated to all first year students by EASTBIO at the Induction Day (5 October 2017).

-The online Training Plan should be updated throughout the first year of studies and a Record of it submitted by the 31 May 2017.
+The online Training Plan should be updated throughout the first year of studies and a Record of it submitted in the summer of Year 1.
 Information and reminders will be circulated by EASTBIO.

 Click on the image on the right for an overview of the training calendar 2016-2017 per year cohort.